Alternatives Guide

 Mistake 1: Sticking with a phone-only tool because the desktop version is paid

 Problem: A rapper writing 32-bar verses on a 6-inch phone runs out of room halfway through the verse.
-The Mac app is a $9.99 paywall to a build that has not been updated since 2022.
+The Mac app is a paid paywall (around $9.99, last we checked) to a build that, as of early 2026, had not seen an update in years.
 So the rapper stays mobile-only and the verse never gets the editor it needs.

 Fix: Pick a tool that runs on every device for free.
 RhymeFlux works on web, iOS, Android, Mac, and Windows, all synced.
 Write a hook on the train, finish the verse on a laptop at home, no extra purchase.